awslabs/multi-model-server/docker/README.md

 * [http://localhost:8080/api-description](http://localhost/api-description)
 * [http://localhost/ping](http://localhost/ping)

-If the `mms_app_[gpu|cpu].conf` is used as is, the following commands can be run to verify that the MXNet Model Server is running.
+If `mms_app_gpu.conf` or `mms_app_cpu.conf` files are used as is, the following commands can be run to verify that the MXNet Model Server is running.

 ```bash
 $ curl -O https://s3.amazonaws.com/model-server/inputs/kitten.jpg
 $ curl -X POST http://127.0.0.1:8080/squeezenet/predict -F "data=@kitten.jpg"